Dhivya200394/sales-engineering-exercise/README.md

     - Click on 'Remove Direction' and repeat the above Use Case steps to find the direction to a different POI.

 # Challenges Faced
-- Unable to pull in the Directions, Geocode and Search api into the HTML script, even though the json call was successful.
+- Unable to pull in the Directions, Geocode and Search api into the demo, even though the json call was successful.

 # Further Improvisations
 - Make a better UI for the application by a professional UI developer.